MySQL Replication: All the Severalnines Resources

-As many of you will know, MySQL Replication has become an instrumental part of scale-out architectures in LAMP environments.
+MySQL Replication has become an instrumental part of scale-out architectures in LAMP environments.
 MySQL offers plenty of solutions when there is a need to scale out, the most common being to add read replicas.
-The major bottleneck for our data is generally not so much oriented around writing our data but more around reading it back.
-Therefore the easiest way to scale MySQL is to add replicas for reading.

-We’ve produced a number of resources during the course of this year aimed at helping users to get started with MySQL Replication and/or get more out of their existing setups.
+We’ve produced a number of resources aimed at helping users to get started with MySQL Replication or to get more out of their existing setups.

 The White Papers